 Before backing up, the truck driver must give two horn blasts to notify workers of this movement.

-Driver was unaware of landing worker and backs up onto the worker
+Driver was unaware of landing worker and backs up onto the worker Now try the quiz on the next page.

 Yard Logs or Pile Logs in Accordance with Block Requirements and Manufacturer's Specifications-Self-Quiz